WhoIsWasay/sprout-go/README.md

 ### Option A: Standard `net/http` Webhook

-"If you are using Go's standard `net/http` package, use `WebhookReader`:
+If you are using Go's standard `net/http` package, use `WebhookReader`:

 ```bash